 - I’m comfortable with uncertainty, lack of closure, nothing quite decided and open-endedness generally (e.g. I do not worry about money, even when I may soon have nothing).

-- I can easily tell if someone else wants to enter a conversation or if they are feeling uncomfortable.
+- I can easily tell if someone else wants to enter a conversation, if they are feeling uncomfortable, or what they might want to talk about.

 - I find it easy to explain to others things that I understand.